NASCAR charges into Talladega for unpredictable playoff race

 LARSON TRIPLE CROWN

-Kyle Larson is probably the only driver as relaxed as Denny Hamlin, even though he’s winless in 28 career starts at Talladega Superspeedway.
+Kyle Larson is probably the only driver as relaxed as Denny Hamlin, even though he’s winless in 13 career Cup starts at Talladega Superspeedway.

 The regular-season champion has a 57-point cushion above the cutline.
 He has opened the playoffs with four consecutive top-10 finishes, and another one Sunday could push him into the third round on points.